DeepFactor provides several ways of deploying the DeepFactor Portal on premises.

 $ helm repo update (You should see a ouptut like the following) ...Successfully got an update from the "deepfactor" chart repository Update Complete. ⎈Happy Helming!⎈

 3. You can now install DeepFactor helm charts.
 You will need to supply an override.yaml file to helm install command.
 This file can be used to customize the DeepFactor portal deployment.
-At a minimum, you need to provide the following parameters.
+You can read more about the different configurations options in the following article

-You can get the portalToken by logging into my.deepfactor.io.
+You can get the portalToken by signing up on my.deepfactor.io.

 $ helm install df-stable deepfactor/deepfactor -f override.yaml --namespace=deepfactor (You should see a ouptut like the following.
-I had given the `release-name`=beta) NAME: beta LAST DEPLOYED: Mon Apr 5 16:17:08 2021 NAMESPACE: deepfactor STATUS: deployed REVISION: 1 TEST SUITE: None NOTES: The DeepFactor portal has been installed check its status by running: $ kubectl get pods -n deepfactor
+I had given the `release-name`=beta) NAME: beta LAST DEPLOYED: Mon Apr 5 16:17:08 2021 NAMESPACE: deepfactor STATUS: deployed REVISION: 1 TEST SUITE: None NOTES: The DeepFactor portal has been installed check its status by running: $ helm ls -n deepfactor

 df-stable is the release name.
 You can provide a different string if you would like.